-For more details about the data required click on the links below:
+For more details about the data required look up the topics listed below:

 Description and Slurry number are for your record purposes only.
-Carrier Liquid Viscosity SG of Dry Solids Concentration by Mass (Weight) d50 and d80 Particle Size Closely Graded - enter a Y or a N Bingham Slurry - enter a Y or a N Yield Stress - applies to Bingham slurry only Co-efficient of Rigidity - applies to Bingham slurry only Pump Wear Factor - default value is 1 (0.9 would indicate a 10% deration of the the pump this value is for future use)
+Carrier Liquid Viscosity SG of Dry Solids Concentration by Mass (Weight) d50 and d80 Particle Size Closely Graded - enter a Y or a N Bingham Slurry - enter a Y or a N Yield Stress - applies to Bingham slurry only Co-efficient of Rigidity - applies to Bingham slurry only Pump Wear Factor - default value is 1 (0.9 would indicate a 10% deration of the pump - this value is for future use.)